I'm Graduating, Now What?

 If you choose to change your state of eligibility or withdraw from the program for which you are registered, a $50 fee will be applied and written notification from the board of pharmacy must be submitted to NABP before eligibility can be granted in another state.

 Special testing accommodations can be made available upon request.
-Applicants should call 1-800-967-1139 when scheduling their appointment if special accommodations are needed.
+Applicants should visit NABP’s website and complete the included form when scheduling their appointment if special accommodations are needed.

 The Board of Pharmacy Examiners will receive and post your scores online approximately 2 weeks after you take your examinations.
 The ATT is used for both the NAPLEX and the MJPE.
 It is up to the examinee to determine how soon after one exam to take the other, but the ATT is only valid for a specified time period.
 Most states have defined periods of time after which NAPLEX and MPJE scores are no longer valid.
 These time periods apply to scores from examinations taken in state and to scores transferred from other states (see below).
 For example, Iowa considers NAPLEX scores valid for 1 year after examination, so all licensure requirements must be met within this time frame.
 Check with individual state boards for their rules.

 Taking the North American Pharmacist Licensure Examination™ (NAPLEX)

 In order to take the test, you must have a primary form of ID that contains your signature and a recent photograph of you and a secondary form of ID with your signature.
 If proper identification is not shown, you will not be allowed to take the test, and you may not reschedule your appointment.
 Fees will not be reimbursed.

 - Arrive at the test center 30 minutes prior to your scheduled testing time.

 - The exam is computerized and lasts approximately 6 hours with two optional 10-minute breaks.

 - Consists of 225 questions.